-Table 2: Respondent answers to the questions "How large a change in mean catch, in your judgment, would represent an unacceptable effect of a new bait on channel catfish catchability relative to our present bait (in the context of having data that are comparable to bean cake samples made since 1993)?" ("Error," selected from five options: 1%, 5%, 10%, 20% or 30%) and "How confident do you wish to be that such an effect, if it exists, can be demonstrated non-random (or in other words, that the new bait is significantly different from our standard bait)?" ("CIE," selected from three options: 90%, 95%, or 99%.).
-Respondents were a complete census of eight LTRMP fish component specialists from field stations in Minnesota, Wisconsin, Iowa, Illinois, and Missouri.
+Table 2: Respondent answers to the questions "How large a change in mean catch, in your judgment, would represent an unacceptable effect of a new bait on channel catfish catchability relative to our present bait (in the context of having data that are comparable to bean cake samples made since 1993)?" and "How confident do you wish to be that such an effect, if it exists, can be demonstrated non-random (or in other words, that the new bait is significantly different from our standard bait)?".
+Respondents were a complete census of LTRMP fish component specialists operating in the Midwestern states of Minnesota, Wisconsin, Iowa, Illinois, and Missouri for state natural resource agencies (N = 8).